Saurav-K-yadav/NetProbe/README.md

      - simulate attack using command <br>
             ```./goldeneye.py http://${target ip}:${target port} -w ${Number of concurrent workers} -s ${ Number of concurrent sockets }```

+> [!WARNING]
+> Simulate attacks only in controlled environments with proper authorization, as unauthorized use may have severe legal consequences